 - Instrumentation and Control Engineering

 When we survey renewable or non-renewable energy, a career in Physics within the energy sector is dynamic.
 A majority of Physics graduates are employed in the oil and gas companies – known to be big players in the energy market.
 Professionals are aiming at extracting fossil fuel reserves in the most efficient manner, using the newest technologies.
 Due to the depletion of fossil fuels reserves, power companies are extending to conservative alternatives of energy sources such as solar and wind energy.
-This has led to a potential growth for career opportunities in research and development.
+This has led to potential growth for career opportunities in research and development.

 Geophysics and Meteorology